Mendoza Argentina Travel Guide

 Meat, especially beef, stands central to the diet, reflecting the country's Gaucho traditions.
 The culture of asado (barbecue) is a central component of social life.

 Cheeses, notably provoleta.
 Dulce de leche, a thick, sweet caramel spread.
-Oregano, parsley, paprika, and cumin are frequently used.
+Oregano, parsley, paprika, and cumin are often used.
 Chimichurri for roasted meats.

-Mendoza's cuisine is broadly consistent, having a strong emphasis on pairing food with local wines.
+Mendoza's cuisine is broadly consistent, with a powerful emphasis on pairing food with local wines.
 Wineries often feature high-end, multi-course meals.

-Lunch duration is typically 1 PM to 3 PM.
+Lunch time is typically 1 PM to 3 PM.
 Dinner starts around 9 PM or 10 PM.
-Asado is a social event.
+Asado is a community event.
 Mate is a social ritual.
 Bread usually complimentary.
 Wine is expected with meals.

 The quintessential Argentine barbecue with various beef cuts, chorizo, and morcilla.